mariatsji/nix-talk/talk.md

 * gcc is called a **derivation** here
 * A derivation is a tool or lib that is built with nix
-* Can be found in a repo called Nixpkgs
+* Can be found in a repo called nixpkgs
 * Can be built from source

 ---